openshift/hive/docs/using-hive.md

 oc delete clusterdeployment ${CLUSTER_NAME} --wait=false
 ```

-Deleting a ClusterDeployment will create a ClusterDeprovision resource, which in turn will launch a pod to attempt to delete all cloud resources created for and by the cluster.
-This is done by scanning the cloud provider for resources tagged with the cluster's generated InfraID. (i.e. kubernetes.io/cluster/mycluster-fcp4z=owned) Once all resources have been deleted the pod will terminate, finalizers will be removed, and the ClusterDeployment and dependent objects will be removed.
+Deleting a `ClusterDeployment` will create a `ClusterDeprovision` resource, which in turn will launch a pod to attempt to delete all cloud resources created for and by the cluster.
+This is done by scanning the cloud provider for resources tagged with the cluster's generated `InfraID`. (i.e. `kubernetes.io/cluster/mycluster-fcp4z=owned`) Once all resources have been deleted the pod will terminate, finalizers will be removed, and the `ClusterDeployment` and dependent objects will be removed.
 The deprovision process is powered by vendoring the same code from the OpenShift installer used for `openshift-install cluster destroy`.

-The ClusterDeprovision resource can also be used to manually run a deprovision pod for clusters which no longer have a ClusterDeployment. (i.e. clusterDeployment.spec.preserveOnDelete=true)
+The `ClusterDeprovision` resource can also be used to manually run a deprovision pod for clusters which no longer have a `ClusterDeployment`. (i.e. `clusterDeployment.spec.preserveOnDelete=true`)